benbalter/huebot/README.md

 # GitHub Status Hue

-Sets and flashes a Phillips Hue light based on GitHub's status
+Changes a Phillips Hue light's color and flashes based on GitHub's status

 ## What it does